Adding an Extended Stored Procedure to SQL Server

-A DLL that contains extended stored procedure functions acts as an extension to Microsoft SQL Server.
-To install the DLL, copy the file to a directory, such as the one containing the standard SQL Server DLL files (C:\Program Files\Microsoft SQL Server\MSSQL.x\MSSQL\Binn by default).
+A DLL that contains extended stored procedure functions acts as an extension to SQL Server.
+To install the DLL, copy the file to a directory, such as the one that contains the standard SQL Server DLL files (C:\Program Files\Microsoft SQL Server\MSSQL12.0.x\MSSQL\Binn by default).

 After the extended stored procedure DLL has been copied to the server, a SQL Server system administrator must register to SQL Server each extended stored procedure function in the DLL.
 This is done using the sp_addextendedproc system stored procedure.

 The system administrator should thoroughly review an extended stored procedure to ensure that it does not contain harmful or malicious code before adding it to the server and granting execute permissions to other users.
 Validate all user input.
 Do not concatenate user input before validating it.
 Never execute a command constructed from unvalidated user input.

 The first parameter of sp_addextendedproc specifies the name of the function, and the second parameter specifies the name of the DLL in which that function resides.
 It is recommended that you specify the complete path of the DLL.

 Existing DLLs that were not registered with a complete path will not work after upgrading to SQL Server 2005 or later.
 To correct the problem, use sp_dropextendedproc to unregister the DLL, and then reregister it with sp_addextendedproc, specifying the complete path.

 sp_addextendedproc must be exactly the same, including the case, as the function's name in the DLL.
 For example, this command registers a function